-These fields support basic authentication in the event that it is required for access to the API endpoint.
-Token-based authentication can also be supported by adding a custom header to the request.
+Username and Password: These fields support basic authentication in the event that it is required for access to the API endpoint.

-This field allows the user to indicate what action should be performed by the API when the request is received.
-Currently, POST and GET are available to support submitting information and extracting information, respectively.
-More methods will be added to this list later.
+Note: Currently, POST, GET, and PUT are available to support submitting information and extracting information, respectively.
+More methods will be added soon.

-This variable will also appear in the Available Variables section of the action configuration panel in subsequent actions, where it can be used in messages, text-to-speech, analytics, or even other web calls.
+This variable also appears in the Available Variables section of the action configuration panel in subsequent actions.
+There it can be used in messages, text-to-speech, analytics, and other web calls.

-The external web call action creates several variables.
+Variables: The External Web Call action creates several variables.